Jubayed-A/OIBSIP_Unit_Converter/README.md

 -->
 ### Key Features

-- MVVM Architecture: The application follows the Model-View-ViewModel architectural pattern for a clean and organized codebase.

-- Room Database: Utilizes the Room persistence library for data storage, providing a local SQLite database to store todo.

-- Filtering and Sorting: Allows users to filter notes based on priority and sort them accordingly.
-- Search Functionality: Provides a search feature to find notes based on titles and subtitles.
+- Material Design: Desing with Google material desing
+- Grid Layout: Using grid layout
+- AutoCompleted Text: for using sniper
 - Responsive UI: Designed with responsive UI elements, including a StaggeredGridLayoutManager for a visually appealing layout.
-- Light/dark mode customised based on your phone.
+- Light/dark mode customized based on your phone.
 -
 ### Technologies Used

 We've embraced modern technologies to make this app robust and efficient:

-- MVVM and Stateflow.
-- Room Database.
 - View Binding.
 - Navigation components with Safe Args Kotlin-Parcelize.
 - Pagination (manual implementation).